alexrub84/ElasticBeanStalk-Wordpress/README.md

 10. Save the file and close your block notes

-11. Create a new file zip on your PC, most important select all file in your folder
+11. Create a new file *.zip on your PC, most important select all file in your folder
 ![Schermata da 2023-01-31 11-54-26](https://user-images.githubusercontent.com/123361990/215741224-f2991df4-fbf1-4054-a5c0-a474a67d8633.png)

-12. Write a name of your file , for example wordpress.zip and save it on your Desktop .
+12. Write a name of your file , (for example wordpress.zip) and save it on your Desktop .

-13. Come back to your Elasti Beanstalk console , open a Enviroment page
+13. Come back to your Elastic Beanstalk console , open a Enviroment page
 ![Schermata da 2023-01-31 11-58-04](https://user-images.githubusercontent.com/123361990/215742907-341c9ca1-dcbe-4338-96ab-f80dd134e087.png)

 14. Click on Load and distribute
 ![Schermata da 2023-01-31 12-02-51](https://user-images.githubusercontent.com/123361990/215743023-5b6e8915-72ef-4934-a43a-62a67eec5914.png)

-15. Click on Select a file , and put here your zip file that we have saved on our Desktop PC.
+15. Click on Select a file , and put here your wordpress.zip file that we have saved on our Desktop PC.

 16. When you have upload a file , click on Distribute.